eu2kdevs/EU2K-Hub/README.md

   - *Information* - Other important information
     - See your class's headcount, and absent students reported for today
     - See your class's classroom layout
-    - Make and post a publicly (only to the school) available profile for your class, include a banner picture, a name, a short description, and you're done, the Hub wil take care of the rest.
+    - Make and post a publicly (only to the school) available profile for your class, include a banner picture, a name, a short description, and you're done, the Hub will take care of the rest.

 - **Calendar:**
   - Daily schedule with class times and locations.